Refractive errors are the most common type of eye disorder.

 Anisometropia is treated with corrective lenses, contact lenses, or laser eye surgery.

 Aniseikonia is when the size of items is different in each eye.
-This can occur as a result of different refractive power in each eye or refractive error correction.
-Symptoms include:
+This can occur due to different refractive power in each eye or refractive error correction.

 - Balance disorders